 But first, an explanation.

 Principally because, for most temperate plants, leaves aren’t capable of surviving frosts.
 So the first significant frost will kill all leaves, which would fall from the plant, or just collapse in the case of many annuals or herbaceous perennials.
-For many deciduous woody perennials – shrubs and trees, planned ageing or senescence of the leaves is just a normal precursor to leaf abscission and loss.
-Or death.
+For many deciduous woody perennials – shrubs and trees, planned ageing, or senescence of the leaves is just a normal precursor to leaf abscission and loss.

-So the plant prepares, annually, for the onset of winter by altering the complex biochemistry inside the leaf.
+The plant prepares, annually, for the onset of winter by altering the complex biochemistry inside the leaf.
 Protein synthesis reduces, protein levels within the leaf are reduced due to enzymic protein breakdown, respiration declines, and the rate of carbohydrate breakdown also increases.
-RNA is broken down, and finally the photosynthetic green compound chlorophyll is degraded.
-The breakdown products of all this biochemical change are rapidly transported from the ageing leaf, and into the other permanent parts of the plant (trunk or stem, and roots), for upcycling in due course.
+RNA is broken down, and finally, the photosynthetic green compound chlorophyll, is degraded.
+The breakdown products of all this biochemical change are rapidly transported from the ageing leaf, and into the other permanent parts of the plant (trunk, stem, and roots), for upcycling in due course.

 Much time to think.

-Struggle out within a few minutes, more than just those flailing legs, little butterfly, or use up your energy supplies, exhaust yourself, and succumb, before your perhaps deformed wings have ever even inflated.
+Struggle out within a few minutes, more than just those flailing legs, little butterfly, or use up your energy supplies, exhaust yourself, and succumb, before your deformed crumpled wings have ever even inflated.